 Many engraved maps from the 17th century, especially Italian maps, were heavily inspired by Italian cartographer Cantelli da Vignola and his influence extended throughout lifetimes.
-In doing map research, I thought it’d be great to look into his impact and from that, I decided it was necessary to build out an enormous set of new free brushes for your fantasy maps.
+In doing map research, I thought it’d be great to look into his impact, and from that, I decided it was necessary to build out an enormous set of new free brushes for your fantasy maps.
 (It’s a sickness, okay.)

 Today I’m releasing Widman, a brush set of Italian design named after the engraver.
 The symbols in this set are pulled from the 1680 Alta Lombardia map of Northern Italy, engraved by Georgio Widman for Giovanni Giacomo de Rossi’s atlas published in 1692.
-It’s a solid set with a heeeavy focus on mountains (over one-hundred!) as well as a wide variety of forts, villages, cities, and towns.
+It’s a solid set with a heeeavy focus on mountains (over one hundred!) as well as a wide variety of forts, villages, cities, and towns.

 I find when creating your own map, it’s helpful to have a variety of brushes with subtle differences for each symbol.
 It adds a hand-made quality to the work.
 No engraver is perfect, ink bleeds, and the tooth of the paper can affect printing.
-The quickest way to making a fantasy map look machine-made is the repetition of the same symbol over and over and over.
-With that in mind, the Widman set is enormous allowing for the subtle differences to help make your map feel more alive and vibrant—it gives the work a human quality.
+The quickest way to make a fantasy map look machine-made is the repetition of the same symbol over and over and over.
+With that in mind, the Widman set is enormous, allowing for subtle differences to help make your map feel more alive and vibrant—it gives the work a human quality.

-Inside Widman you’ll find, over 500 brushes, including:
+Inside Widman, you’ll find over 500 brushes, including:

 - 25 Villages